raiden-network/raiden/docs/red_eyes_mainnet_tutorial.rst

     }
 TODO: Check for correctness

-Here it is important to note that the ``total_deposit`` value is idempotent.
-This means that we do not specify the amount to add to our initial deposit, but the total amount.
-In this specific case, since we initially deposited 2000 RDN tokens, and now provide a ``total_deposit`` of 4000, we are adding 2000 more RDN tokens to our channel.
+Notice that we need to specify the total deposit, not the amount we wish to top up: We initially deposited 2000 tokens and want to add 2000 more, so we give a ``total_deposit`` of 4000.
+This way the top-up request is idempotent - if it is sent repeatedly (by accident or as part of an attack) it will have no further effect.

 .. _get-channel-status: